School Council

 There are a number of ways to raise any ideas, concerns, etc. within the school community.
 One of these avenues is your School Council.
 You can approach any of the School Council Representatives.
 Ways you can contact your Representative’s include; face to face contact at school or emailing via the school council email address.
 The matters raised can be taken by your Representative to the next School Council meeting.

-DM David has two Children attending Chilwell PS, one in grade five and one in grade 3.
+DMDavid has three children attending Chilwell PS, one in grade 6, grade 4 and prep.
 He joined school council a number of years ago and enjoys being able to positively contribute to the school community.
 He works for the Victorian Department of Health and outside of work coaches basketball and follows the Hawthorn football club.
+David is chief executive officer of leisure networks, a Geelong based disability and sport organisation based in Geelong.

 Domhnall McInerney 2 274x300Domhnall has two children attending Chilwell in prep and grade one.
 He joined the council with the aim to help the school and make positive decisions that ultimately help the students.
 Domhnall moved to Australia after Uni, lived in Sydney for 15 years and has been living in Geelong just over a year.
 Domhnall works for the ABC in the Product and Technology division as a Program Manager.
 He is sports fanatic, plays soccer for Barwon soccer club and follows Aston Villa in the EPL.
 He is also a Sydney Swans fan.